Decline in West Maui water supply means new housing projects will have to wait | Maui Now

 The county wants to put more of West Maui’s water under public control — the mayor’s proposed budget for the next fiscal year calls for $10 million to put toward acquiring private water companies.
 Stufflebean said the county is first looking at the private water systems servicing Launiupoko and Olowalu as well as in Hana.

-Most of the county’s West Maui users are residential, but about 15% are hotels, and they all use potable water for irrigation of their grounds and golf courses, Stufflebean said.
+Most of the county’s 2,182 West Maui users are residential.
+A total of 27 users, or 1.2%, are hotels, according to the county, and Stufflebean said they all use potable water for irrigation of their grounds and golf courses.
 The water department is in talks with wastewater officials to co-fund a pipeline to deliver non-potable water to those hotels.

 Stufflebean said the county incentivizes users to conserve water by charging fees in tiers.
 The more water a customer uses, the higher rate they pay.
 Hotels pay “by far the highest rate.”

-Note: EDITOR’S NOTE: This story contains a correction clarifying that there are 27 hotels in West Maui on Maui County’s water system, or 1.2% of the county’s customers in the area.
-An earlier version of this story incorrectly stated the percentage based on information provided to the Hawai’i Journalism Initiative.